MLK’s family link remembrance of his legacy with voting rights bill

 “He was surrounded by people who told him to wait until a more convenient time and to use more agreeable methods,” he said.
 “Fifty-nine years later, it’s the same old song and dance from Senators Manchin and Sinema.”

-A short time later, House Speaker Nancy Pelosi took to the same podium to call for an end to the filibuster and urged senators to “weigh the equities” when the senate votes on proposed rule changes this week.
+A short time later, House speaker Nancy Pelosi took to the same podium to call for an end to the filibuster and urged senators to “weigh the equities” when the senate votes on proposed rule changes this week.

 “Nothing less is at stake than our democracy,” she said.